Hi There! Glad you’re here!

 Below is a sample of my own photography timeline.
 Meaning, the is the order in which I start my photography coverage for every wedding.
 Depending on the number of hours, some clients choose to forgo the detail and getting ready photos, or want me to arrive right before the ceremony and do all the formals afterwards so again, you have completely control on how you would like to disperse the photography timeline for your own wedding.
 This is just a general outline so it’ll help when planning the wedding day itinerary.

-Bridal & Bride & Bridesmaids – 20 Minutes
+**Preceremony**Posed & Candid Photos of Bride & Bridesmaids Altogether Bride & Each Bridesmaid – 10-20 Minutes

-(bride & her immediate family, bride & mom, bride and dad, bride & siblings and vice versa with groom and his family)
+(B&G & her immediate family, bride & mom, bride and dad, bride & siblings, grandparents and vice versa with groom and his family)

 Depending on ceremony time, your private portraits can also be done later in the evening during the reception when dinner is being serve.